Graffioh/graffioh/mds/dump/coding.md

 UTF-8 is a form of Unicode encoding, where multiple Unicode code points are converted in one byte (0-255).

-with tokenizers, we use UTF-8 encoding, because first of all, using Unicode would mean a big vocab size (and it's not really an issue [[ai-theory#Tokenizer]]) composed of a big amount of rare characters (wasteful)
+with tokenizers, we use UTF-8 encoding, because first of all, using Unicode would mean a big vocab size (and it's not really an issue [[theory#Tokenizer]]) composed of a big amount of rare characters (wasteful)

 we don't use UTF-16, UTF-32 (other for general compatibility with web standards) because we would be using 16 and 32 bits per code point, that means adding a lot of noise for common "few words" strings to fit these bits space